biotop/biotop-website-hugo/content/about.md

 ## Mission Statement

-*Biotop is the idea to build an open collective of scientists engaging in the curiosity-driven, cross-disciplinary and collaborative exporation and translation of ideas; it is an experiment trying to reinvent the way we do science.*
+*Biotop is the idea to build an open collective of scientists engaging in the curiosity-driven, cross-disciplinary and collaborative exploration and translation of ideas; it is an experiment trying to reinvent the way we do science.*

 ## Cornerstones